EthanDKwan/Stock-Tracker-Website/README.md

 - Minimizes attention, time, and knowledge requirements while aiming to outperform the market.

-Note: The moonshot goal remains challenging for multi-trillion-dollar financial industries.
-Short of this moonshot, let's learn and build something interesting along the way.
+Note: As the moonshot goal is somewhat unfeasible, let's learn and build something interesting along the way.

-Author:
-Ethan D. Kwan

 Author's Note:
-This project was conceived and developed starting February 2nd, 2025, as a platform to practice trading knowledge and software development skills.
+This project was conceived and developed starting February 2nd, 2025, as a platform to employ trading knowledge and software development skills.

 Looking forward to the journey on this project!

-Ethan :]